35 Best Abandoned Cart Email Examples: Increase Sales Today

 2018 08 31 06 26 08 Window

-I’m surprised more brands don’t use meme-style designs for their abandoned cart emails.
-This one of an adorable puppy captures my attention immediately.
+We are surprised more brands don’t use meme-style designs for their abandoned cart email strategy.
+This one of an adorable puppy captures our attention immediately.
 The “Why Did You Leave Me?” headline makes you want to click on the CTA below this screenshot and buy something.
 It’s a great example from clothing brand BlackMilk.

 28. Pacsun